gudaleon/alexneumann/README.md

 *Quantifying the carbon balance of terrestrial-aquatic interfaces and engineering resilient agricultural systems.*

 #### Analysis of Greenhouse Gas (GHG) Emissions
 My work focuses on the quantification of carbon cycling and GHG emissions across the terrestrial-aquatic continuum.
-By utilizing specialized tools like **HOLOS** and **APEX**, we evaluate the net climate benefits of regenerative practices, contributing to **Carbon Management** and **Net-Zero** technological goals.
+By utilizing specialized tools, we evaluate the net climate benefits of regenerative practices, contributing to broader **Carbon Management** and **Net-Zero** goals.

 #### Food Security & Sustainable Agricultural Informatics
 We develop holistic crop modelling frameworks to transition toward sustainable systems.
-By integrating principles from agronomy and evolutionary biology, we address long-term yield stability and water quality, supporting the CET pillar for **Biotechnology and Agricultural Innovation**.
+By integrating principles from agronomy and evolutionary biology, we address long-term yield stability and water quality, supporting research in **Biotechnology and Agricultural Innovation**.

 ---